getalp/disambiguate/README.md

   This script evaluates a WSD model by computing its coverage, precision, recall and F1 scores on sense annotated corpora in the UFSAC format, with and without first sense backoff.

-Notes on the arguments:
+Description of the arguments:
-- `--data_path` is the path to the directory containing the `input_vocabulary`, `output_vocabulary` and `config.json` files describing the model architecture
+- `--data_path [DIR]` is the path to the directory containing the `input_vocabulary`, `output_vocabulary` and `config.json` files describing the model architecture
-- `--weights` is a list of model weights: if multiple weights are given, an ensemble of these weights is used in `decode.sh`, and both the evaluation of the ensemble of weights and the evaluation of each individual weight is performed in `evaluate.sh`
+- `--weights [FILE]...` is a list of model weights: if multiple weights are given, an ensemble of these weights is used in `decode.sh`, and both the evaluation of the ensemble of weights and the evaluation of each individual weight is performed in `evaluate.sh`

+Optional arguments:
-- These two scripts also have the options `--lowercase` (default true) if you want to disable lowercasing of input, and `--sense_reduction` (default true) if you want to disable the sense vocabulary reduction method.
+- `--lowercase [true|false]` (default true) if you want to enable/disable lowercasing of input
+- `--sense_reduction [true|false]` (default true) if you want to enable/disable the sense vocabulary reduction method.

-- UFSAC corpora are available in the [UFSAC repository](https://github.com/getalp/UFSAC), and notably if you want to reproduce our results, please download UFSAC 2.1 and you will find the SemCor (file `semcor.xml`, the WordNet Gloss Tagged (file `wngt.xml`) and all the SemEval/SensEval evaluation corpora.
+UFSAC corpora are available in the [UFSAC repository](https://github.com/getalp/UFSAC).
+If you want to reproduce our results, please download UFSAC 2.1 and you will find the SemCor (file `semcor.xml`, the WordNet Gloss Tagged (file `wngt.xml`) and all the SemEval/SensEval evaluation corpora that we used.

 ## Train a WSD model